WHERE IS FRENCH WOODS SPORTS AND ARTS CENTER (FWC)?

-We do allow cell phones in camp, however they must stay in the bunk.
-All devices that access the internet may not be taken to an activity.
+We do allow cell phones other devices that access the internet in camp.
+All devices must stay in the bunk.
+All devices may not be taken to an activity.

 A full list of rules will be explained on the first day of camp.
 There’s no major surprises and they are all common sense rules.

 NON SMOKING-DRUG FREE CAMP-ALCHOHOL FREE CAMP